adammast/RSCBot/streamSignupManager/README.md

 # RSCBot: combineRooms

 The `streamSignupManager` cog is primarily responsible for managing stream signups for RSC.
+This is used to manage which live stream channels are available for streams, and what time slots are available.

 ## Installation